antoinemadec/vim-highlight-groups/README.md

 highlight-groups.vim
 ====================

-Allow the user to add words in highlight groups on the fly.
+Add word under the cursor in different highlight groups on the fly.

 Each group has a different color.

-The goal of this plugin is to allow the user to mark words and increase readabilty of certain lines of code.
-It is especially useful to visualy compare 2 function signatures, or any kind of other interfaces.

 ![](https://raw.githubusercontent.com/antoinemadec/gif/master/highlightgroups.gif)